Table of Contents

 However, ASHA requires SLP graduate students to complete 25 hours of clinical observation.
 For AuD graduate students, ASHA does not require observation hours and leaves it to the individual AuD graduate programs.
 Nonetheless, many AuD graduate programs still require observation hours and may have integrated them into their curricula.
 However, it is easier if students join an AuD program with some observation hours already completed.
 For these reasons, many HSLS undergraduate students decide to complete 25 clinical observation hours to fulfill this requirement as soon as possible.

-Observation hours can be obtained in many ways - the critical component is that the observation hours are completed with someone who actively holds their Certificate of Clinical Competence (CCC) in either Audiology or Speech Pathology.
-Master Clinician Network (MCN) is an online simulation series that allows you to accrue those hours, or any portion of the required 25 hours, without having to complete in-person observations.
+Our school does not come into play until students are taking HSLS 4420 during their senior year.
+If you are still in need of observation hours at that time, HSLS 4420 provides opportunities through the Master Clinician Network (MCN), an online simulation series allowing you to accrue those hours or any portion of the required 25 hours, without having to complete in-person observations.
 You can do all in-person, all MCN, or a combination.
 Most graduate programs require that you have these observation hours completed PRIOR to starting graduate school.

 1. Master Clinician Betowrk (MCN) Hours